 There are a number of reasons why women choose to undergo breast surgery.
 Perhaps you’ve experienced changes in the appearance of your breasts from gravity, aging, weight loss, pregnancy or breastfeeding.
 Maybe you want larger, fuller breasts or would like to address heavy, pendulous or asymmetrical breasts.
-No matter how you would like to change the size, shape or appearance of your breasts, the board-certified plastic surgeons at Legacy Plastic Surgery can help you achieve your goals.
+No matter how you would like to change the size, shape or appearance of your breasts, the plastic surgeons at Legacy Plastic Surgery can help you achieve your goals.

 With so many breast surgery options to choose from, it’s important to meet personally with one of our experienced breast surgeons to determine which procedure or combination of procedures is right for you.
 To schedule your confidential consultation, please contact Legacy Plastic Surgery today online or at 610-524-8244.
 Our Exton office welcomes patients from Paoli, the Main Line, Chester County, Philadelphia, Eastern Pennsylvania, Delaware and other areas.